Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 The horizontal divider and social links are centred at the bottom of the page.
 The social media links are equally spaced and in a row.

-## Home.html in iPad/iPad Pro view.
+## [Home.html](https://karzuin.github.io/First-milestone-project/index.html) in iPad/iPad Pro view.

 In iPad mode, the navigation menu bar on the top is fixed and the words are clearly displayed.
 The ‘Home’, ‘More Resources’ and ‘Contact Us’ text, once clicked the font colour goes a dark grey and then goes back to the original light grey and the page opens.
 The hero image displays the full width of the browser with no distortions just trimmed on either side of the image.
 The main heading ‘Greener Homes’ and sub-headings ‘About Us’ and ‘Why live in an eco home?’ and the horizontal dividers and its content are centred on the page.
 The fonts have decreased in size to adjust to the smaller size and looks in proportion to each other.

-**Bug**: When you scroll up the top of the words are hidden on the navigation bar but still clickable.
+- **Bug**: When you scroll up the top of the words are hidden on the navigation bar but still clickable.
 For the top margin to appear user has to scroll down.

 The three cards displaying the three eco homes are in a row neatly spaced and in line, the content is justified and centred within the border.
 The green buttons are on the bottom of the card within the border.
-The shape of the cards have elongated to adjust the narrower width but still looks good.
+The shape of the cards adjust to the narrower width and then go from three cards in iPad pro into a single column of cards in iPad view.

 The next heading ‘Related Interests’ and the horizontal divider are centred on the page.
 The font size and length of the horizontal divider have decreased and are in proportion to each other.

 The three cards displaying ‘Off Grid Living’, ‘Zero Waste Living’ and ‘Eco Home Products’ are in a neat row equally spaced and in line, the content is centred within the border of the card.
 The green buttons are on the bottom of the card also within the border.
-The shape of the cards have elongated to adjust the narrower width but still looks good.
+The shape of the cards adjust to the narrower width and then go from three cards in iPad pro into a single column of cards in iPad view.

 The green form ‘Receive the latest news from Greener Homes’ at the bottom of the page is centred on the page.
 All the text and text box area is equally spaced and within the border of the form.
 Everything has decreased in size and is still in proportion to each other.

 The horizontal divider and social links are centred at the bottom of the page.
 The social media links are equally spaced and in a row.

-## Home.html in iPhone X, 6, 7, 8 view.
+## [Home.html](https://karzuin.github.io/First-milestone-project/index.html) in iPhone X, 5, 6, 7, 8 view.

 In mobile phone mode, the navigation menu bar on the top is fixed and the burger icon appears.
 When clicked the drop down menu appears with the ‘Home’, ‘More Resources’ and ‘Contact Us’, when you click on them the font colour goes a dark grey and then goes back to the original light grey.

-**Bug**: When you scroll up the top of the burger icon are hidden on the navigation bar but still clickable.
+- **Bug**: When you scroll up the top of the burger icon are hidden on the navigation bar but still clickable.
 For the top margin to appear user has to scroll down.

 The hero image displays the full width of the browser with no distortions just trimmed on either side of the image.
 The main heading ‘Greener Homes’ and sub-headings ‘About Us’ and ‘Why live in an eco home?’ and the horizontal dividers and its content are centred on the page.
 The fonts have decreased in size to adjust to the smaller size and looks in proportion to each other.